dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/helloworld-angular.md

 ## Support

-If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or [live chat](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) via the "Let's Chat" button.
+If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or live chat via the "Chat" button.